 The peripherals must have a Complete Local Name data type that indicates the name of the hearing aid.
 This name will be used on the mobile device's user interface so the user can select the right device.
-The name should not indicate the left or right channel since this information is provided in DeviceCapabilities.
+The name shall not indicate the left or right channel since this information is provided in DeviceCapabilities.

 During the initial pairing, it is important that the peripherals advertise at a rate fast enough to let the mobile device quickly discover the peripherals and bond to them.

 To work with Bluetooth on Android mobile devices, peripheral devices are responsible for ensuring that they are synchronized.
 The playback on the left and right peripheral devices needs to be synchronized in time.
 Both peripheral devices must play back audio samples from the source at the same time.

 Peripheral devices can synchronize their time by using a sequence number prepended to each packet of the audio payload.
 The central will guarantee that audio packets that are meant to be played at the same time on each peripheral have the same sequence number.
 The sequence number is incremented by one after each audio packet.
 Each sequence number is 8-bit long, so the sequence numbers will repeat after 256 audio packets.
 Since each audio packet size and sample rate is fixed for each connection, the two peripherals can deduce the relative playing time.
 For more information about the audio packet, see Audio packet format and timing.

 Audio packet format and timing

 Packing audio frames (blocks of samples) into packets lets the hearing instrument derive timing from the link layer timing anchors.
 To simplify the implementation:

 - An audio frame should always match the connection interval in time.
 For example, if the connection interval is 10ms and sample rate is 16 kHz, then the audio frame shall contain 160 samples.